World Cup 2026 Predictions — Who Will Win?

 Our Monte Carlo engine accounts for this format exactly — simulating every playoff game, all 48 group matches, and the full knockout bracket from Round of 32 to the Final.
 The win probabilities shown above are the average across 10,000 full-tournament simulations.

-Dark Horses to Watch
+Potential Dark Horses

 Run Your Own 2026 World Cup Simulation